KyleAMathews/blog/src/pages/2019-04-22-making-a-slack-bot-with-onegraph-and-render/index.md

 Just click on a provider, authenticate via oauth, and you’re off.
 That’s easily 100x faster than normal.

-So back to my Slack bot.
+So back to the Slack bot.
 With OneGraph, I quickly found the data that I needed from GitHub.
 OneGraph has a very nice "Code Exporter" that gives you starter code to run your queries from browser code or in node.js.
 I used that to pull the data into a node script where I could split PRs into the different queues.

 For generating the Slack messages, Slack [has created a nice tool](https://api.slack.com/tools/block-kit-builder) for designing how messages will look.
 I went back and forth between tweaking output in Slack’s design tool and applying those tweaks to the script until I had something I liked.